 Seat Exit Memory recall will continue if the vehicle is shifted out of P (Park) prior to reaching the saved memory position.

-Seat Exit Memory is not linked to the remote keys.
-The seating position saved to (1) is used for all drivers.
+Seat Exit Memory is not linked to the driver's remote key.
+The seating position saved to is used for all drivers.

 Cancel Memory Seating Recalls